aboutcode-org/scancode-toolkit/docs/source/getting-started/newcomer.rst

 CLI Reference
 ^^^^^^^^^^^^^

-This section contains a complete guide to ScanCode Toolkit Command Line options, i.e. What the command-line options are, how different options affect the scan and outputs, how to use these options and examples of their use cases.
+This section contains a complete guide to ScanCode-Toolkit Command Line options, i.e. What the command-line options are, how different options affect the scan and outputs, how to use these options and examples of their use cases.